Mohammad Yousuf (cricketer)

 Yousuf was banned from playing international cricket for Pakistan by the Pakistan Cricket Board on 10 March 2010, following an inquiry into the team's defeats during the tour of Australia.
 An official statement was released by the Pakistan Cricket Board, saying that he would not be selected again because he had created disciplinary problems and infighting within the team.

 In reaction to the ban, Yousuf announced his retirement from international cricket on 29 March 2010.
-However, following Pakistan's disastrous first Test against England in July/August 2010, PCB decided to ask Yousuf to come out of retirement.
+However, following Pakistan's disastrous first Test against England in July/August 2010, the PCB decided to ask Yousuf to come out of retirement.

 Early and personal life

 Yousuf was born in Lahore, Punjab, Pakistan to a Punjabi Christian family.
-Though a Christian, his forefathers belonged to the Dalit caste of sweepers.
+Though a Christian, his forefathers belonged to the Chuhra community, a Dalit caste of sweepers.

 As a boy, he couldn't afford cricket gear and played street cricket with his brother's taped tennis ball and wooden planks.
 As a 12-year-old, he was spotted by the Golden Gymkhana, and he subsequently joined Lahore's Forman Christian College and continued playing until stopping abruptly in early 1994.

 Yousuf, hailing from a poor background, was plucked from the obscurity of a tailor's shop in the slums of the eastern city of Lahore to play a local match in the 1990s.
 His well-crafted shots attracted attention and he rose through the ranks to become one of Pakistan's best batsmen.